Black and White

 Using a 1/4 cup

-(60 ml) measuring cup, place mounds of batter on the prepared
+(60 ml) measuring cup (or an ice cream scoop), place mounds of batter on the prepared

 baking sheet.
 Then, using an offset spatula or the blade of a knife, spread the